On-Campus Presence

 Posters across Bellvitge Campus, slides in chair presentations, and oral pitches in classes so students could discover the project where they study and learn.

-A snapshot of the dissemination activities behind VR Balance.
+A snapshot of the outreach and pilot courses behind VR Balance, across Europe.

 J. Gruodžio g.
 21, Kaunas, Lithuania